Cool Pergola Designs for Outdoor Patio

 Last Updated On January 28th, 2019 at 03:03 pm

-With the dog days of summer in full swing in many parts of the country, finding a way to keep ourselves and our pets cool is top priority.
+With the dog days of summer in full swing in many parts of the country, finding a way to keep ourselves and our pets cool is a top priority.
 Outdoor shade structures offer pets and people a spot where they can retreat to take a break and cool off.
 It’s a great place to relax and sip a cold drink as well as a spot for your pet’s water dish so they can stay hydrated while outdoors.
 Our pergolas offer a way to shade your pets on your patio.
-Add a retractable canopy and you’ll get even more shade – this can be added to our pergolas sized 12×12 to 20×20.
-Best shade options are our Big Kahuna pergola kits or Sombrero pergola kits.
+Add a retractable pergola canopy, and you’ll get even more shade – this can be added to our pergolas sized 12×12 to 20×20.
+Best shade options are our Big Kahuna Pergola Kits or Sombrero Pergola Kits.

-Dogster offers some other tips for summertime pet care to consider when we’re in the throes of those hazy, hot & humid days.
+Dogster offers some other tips for summertime pet care to consider when we’re in the throes of those hazy, hot and humid days.
 How long will these dog days last?

 Related topic: Pool Shade Structures